Adrenaline baby, they made me this way!

 I have calmed down over the last years and stay out of trouble.
 Erm, no… still manage to end up in bizarre situations from time to time….

 So was I simply born different, unable to lead the ordinary, dull and sedated human existence…?
-Or did my early childhood experiences trigger my instincts and open my mind to develop those high alert senses that I have?
+Or did my early childhood experiences trigger my instincts, semi self-destructive tendencies and open my mind to develop those high alert senses that I have?
 That I don’t know.
 Maybe a mix of both.

-If you had upsetting childhood experiences, don’t let them limit or even ruin you, instead use them to understand and help out others.
+If you had upsetting childhood experiences, and many of us have, don’t let them limit or even ruin you.
+Use your experiences to help empower other lonely kids.
 The greatest disease of our society is apathy.
 People seem to be unable to look further than their own nose.
 And don’t be afraid to kick some arse if you need to. 😉